webpack/webpack.js.org/src/content/guides/asset-management.md

   }
 ```

-Let's create a new build and open up the index.html file again:
+Create a new build and open up the `index.html` file again:

 ``` bash
 npm run build